SeleiXi/FDU-SOFT130059-Object-Oriented-Programming/README.md

 ### Game Operation

+- Change to a different board: board number(e.g. 1,2,3), this lab has limited us for 3 boards
 - Move Input Format: Row number + column letter (e.g., 1a, 2b)
     - Row numbers start from 1, and column letters start from A
-- The system will indicate which player’s turn it is to make a move
+- The system will indicate which player's turn it is to make a move